Tshiteej-zz/Tshiteej.github.io/README.md

 # Tshiteej.github.io

-This is on espot where you could find all the details regarding my online presence.
+This is one spot where you could find all the details regarding my online presence.